Triple H Horses

 How Horses Help

-Horses can help humans improve physically - Horse-riding (for example) is a beneficial form of physical exercise.
-It is unlike most other types of physical movement for humans, which means it targets different areas of the body than many other sports or exercises.
+Horses can help humans improve physically.
+Horse-riding (for example) is a beneficial form of physical exercise.
+It is unlike most other types of physical movement for humans because it targets different areas of the body than many other sports or exercises.
 It can help core and trunk strength, coordination and balance, muscle flexibility and tone, cardiovascular health, and stable strength.

-Horses can help humans emotionally - Some of the most significant emotional benefits humans can gain from horses are confidence, trust, non-verbal communication, and bonding.
-Creating a bond with a horse is a perfect way to learn how to open up emotionally and understand the importance of patience, trust, and communication.
+Horses also can help humans emotionally - Some of the most significant emotional benefits humans can gain from horses are learning to slow down and regulate our nervous systems, building confidence and trust, developing our non-verbal and verbal communication skills, and bonding.
+Creating a bond with a horse is a perfect way to learn how to slow down, open up emotionally, and understand the importance of patience, trust, and communication.

-In both human dynamics and horse herds, there is a hierarchy structure.
-Horses have a similar family structure where male and female horses stick together, and their offspring leave the nest once mature.
-Horses are also communicative and expressive, much like people.
+Horses are very communicative and expressive, much like people.
 They display different attitudes and emotions, making them relatable.
 In the company of people, horses can display happiness, stress, trust, worry and many other moods.
 With the ability to convey and read emotions, humans can understand horses’ sentiments and horses can understand humans.

 Horses’ behaviour towards us can revel patterns of incongruency or patterns of behaviour that we are not even aware of.
 People learn through relationships, observation, and feedback - horses provide these in an authentic way and take us out of our familiar environment, make us vulnerable and encourage us to learn new skills we can take into everyday life.